Do I need a lawyer to make a will?

 To create a will in Australia, certain formal requirements must be met.
 These ensure that your wishes are clearly expressed and can be properly carried out.
 If these requirements are not followed, the will may later be challenged or declared invalid.

 You have several options when creating a will.
 Some people choose a DIY will, using templates or online tools, while others prefer to consult a will lawyer or use estate planning services for additional guidance.
-The key difference is that online will vs lawyer options vary in cost, support, and complexity.
+Online will and lawyer options generally vary in cost, support, and complexity.

 When you write your own will, you must still meet all legal requirements.
 These include having testamentary capacity, which means you understand what you own, who your family members are, and how you want to distribute your assets.
 The will must be in writing, signed correctly, and properly witnessed.
 You must also act voluntarily and without any pressure from others.